TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-templaterootpaths
     :type: array of file paths with :ref:`stdWrap <stdwrap>`

-    .. note:: Mind the plural -s in "templateRootPaths"!
+    .. note:: Note the plural -s in "templateRootPaths"!

     .. note::
         If you want to extend templateRootPaths conditionally, best practice is to use :ref:`Conditions <conditions>` instead of the :ref:`"if" function <if>`.

-    Used to define several paths for templates, which will be tried in reversed order (the paths are searched from bottom to top).
-The first folder where the desired layout is found, is used.
-If the array keys are numeric, they are first sorted and then tried in reversed order.
+    Used to define several paths for templates, which will be tried in reverse order (the paths are searched from bottom to top).
+The first folder where the desired layout is found is used.
+If the array keys are numeric, they are first sorted and then tried in reverse order.

     Useful in combination with the
     :ref:`templateName <cobj-fluidtemplate-properties-templatename>` property.